Everything Is Logarithms

 \[\begin{aligned} \log n &= \log 2^{n_2} 3^{n_3} 5^{n_5} \cdots \\ &= n_2 \log 2 + n_3 \log 3 + n_5 \log 5 + \ldots \\ \nu_p (n) &= n_p \end{aligned}\]

-Since it is a projection out of the logarithm, it still obeys logarithmic identities like \(\nu_p(m/n) = \nu_p(m) - \nu_p(n)\).
-But there is not really a good notation for actually expressing it as a projection out of such a logarithmic ‘vector’, so sadly it gets a whole separate theory that you have to learn.2
+Each coefficient is a positive integer, and \(\nu_p\) just takes the component corresponding to \(\log p\).
+Clearly \(\log n\) acts like a vector (although since the coefficients are in \(\bb{N}\) it is technically a commutative monoid instead of a vector space… nevertheless, it has the familiar structure of a vector).
+Since \(\nu_p\) is a ‘projection’ out of this logarithm, it still obeys logarithmic identities like \(\nu_p(m/n) = \nu_p(m) - \nu_p(n)\).
+But there is not really a good notation for actually expressing it as a projection, so sadly it gets a whole separate nomenclature that you have to learn.3

 Another example of these logarithmic projections: in complex analysis the “order of vanishing” \(\text{ord}_a f(z)\) of a meromorphic function \(f(z)\) at a point \(z=a\) is the order of the pole or zero at a point (where zeroes are like negative poles).
 That is, it is the degree \(n\) of the lowest-degree term in the Laurent series of the function around the point \(z=a\),